Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for Ease Moose Sofa

-• Measure doorways, stair turns, and elevators first; deep-seat builds feel bigger in transit than on paper.
+• Measure doorways, stairs, and elevators first; deep pieces feel bigger in transit than they do on paper.

-• Treat seat depth as a posture decision: if you sit upright often, keep a dedicated lumbar pillow ready.
+• Treat seat depth as a posture choice; if you sit upright a lot, keep a lumbar pillow nearby.

-• Keep throws on high-contact zones (head and arm areas) to reduce oil transfer and friction wear.
+• Throws on the head and arm areas help cut down on oil transfer and friction wear.

-• If you have pets, use a lint roller after play sessions; hair removal is easier before it compacts.
+• If you have pets, remove hair early with a lint roller before it works into the fabric.

 FAQs